-In addition, in Cases Povrv-1434/18, Povrv-3326/17 and Povrv-3380/18 (Annex 4), the Trgovački sud u Zagrebu (Commercial Court, Zagreb) maintained the effects of orders to pay made in writs of execution issued by notaries against foreign debtors who are legal persons.
+Furthermore, in Cases Povrv-1434/18, Povrv-3326/17 and Povrv-3380/18 (Annex 4), the Trgovački sud u Zagrebu (Commercial Court, Zagreb) upheld the orders to pay made in writs of execution issued by notaries against foreign debtors who are legal persons.

-By contrast, in Case Povrv-113/18 (Annex 5), the Trgovački sud u Zagrebu (Commercial Court, Zagreb) dismissed an application for enforcement submitted to a notary and annulled a writ of execution issued by a notary based on an authentic document with reference to the Court's judgment in Case C-551/15, giving the following reasons: '[...] the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary who, as indicated above, cannot be regarded as a court or tribunal.
-Those considerations support the conclusion that the abovementioned writ is issued by an authority with an absolute lack of jurisdiction and that, in consequence, the rules on absolute lack of jurisdiction apply.
+By contrast, in Case Povrv-113/18 (Annex 5), the Trgovački sud u Zagrebu (Commercial Court, Zagreb) held that an application for enforcement submitted to a notary was inadmissible and annulled a writ of execution issued by a notary based on an authentic document, referring to the judgment of the Court of Justice of the European Union in Case C-551/15, giving the following reasons: '[...] the procedure prior to the issue of a writ of execution is not a procedure giving effect to the audi alteram partem principle and that decision is not delivered by a judicial authority, but by a notary who, as indicated above, cannot be regarded as a court or tribunal.
+Those considerations support the conclusion that the abovementioned writ was issued by an authority with an absolute lack of jurisdiction and that, in consequence, the rules on absolute lack of jurisdiction apply.
 Accordingly, the referring court cannot accept measures taken by an authority absolutely lacking in jurisdiction, which is why it is not possible to continue the opposition proceedings brought against the writ of execution.
 Therefore, what is invalid ab initio may not become valid or be validated in the course of the procedure, since this would be contrary to the principle of equality of arms'.